chriswald/FaceBash/README.md

 A command line Facebook client for the tech oriented socialite.

 The initial design of this program was to keep it as light weight as possible, however some packages are required to build F.aceBash.
-I will try to list the sub dependenci\
-es of each package, however they may not be accurate.
+I will try to list the sub dependencies of each package, however they may not be accurate.

 * Python 2.7 (for the login script)
 * libboost